Saudi Arabia - SA - SAU - KSA - Middle East

 Military and security forces

-the Saudi Arabian Armed Forces (SAAF) include forces from two ministries:
+the Saudi Arabian Armed Forces (SAAF) are divided into two ministries:

 Ministry of Defense: Royal Saudi Land Forces, Royal Saudi Naval Forces (includes marines, special forces, naval aviation), Royal Saudi Air Force, Royal Saudi Air Defense Forces, Royal Saudi Strategic Missiles Force; Ministry of the National Guard: Saudi Arabian National Guard (SANG)